vadolasi/refluxo-engine/docs/guides/conditionals.md

+---
+description: Workflows often require conditional logic to execute different branches based on certain criteria.
+The Refluxo engine handles this not by having a complex "if-node", but by using output handles on nodes and edges.
+---
 # Conditionals and Branching

 Workflows often require conditional logic to execute different branches based on certain criteria.
 The Refluxo engine handles this not by having a complex "if-node", but by using output handles on nodes and edges.